 - Preheat the oven to 375* F.

-- Add the beaten eggs, pumpkin puree, maple syrup, pumpkin pie spice and vanilla extract to a large bowl and combine well with a whisk.
+- Add the beaten eggs, pumpkin puree, maple syrup, pumpkin pie spice, vanilla extract, and baking powder to a large bowl and combine well with a whisk.

 - Lightly grease your silicone muffin liners or non-stick muffin pan.
 Pour the egg and pumpkin mixture evenly amongst the muffins liners.

-- Bake the pumpkin egg muffins for 16-18 minutes until the muffins are cooked through.
+- Bake the pumpkin egg muffins for 18 to 20 minutes until the muffins are cooked through and the tops are no longer runny.